Anthony Linick: Author

-Following his retirement in 2002, Linick was able to pursue a number of additional interests and to devote more time to writing.
+Following his retirement in 2002, Linick pursued a number of additional interests and to devote more time to writing.
 The Linicks had purchased their first Miniature Schnauzer, Bertie, in 1983 and their third, Fritz, in 2003.
 Finding himself a part of a lively dog scene in the park across the street (Maida Vale's Paddington Recreation Ground), he began to keep a daily journal of the activities of these dogs and their owners in 2004 – and in 2007 he published the first in a series entitled Life Among the Dog People of Paddington Rec.
 The series was still active as of 2015, earning its author an epithet as "The Pepys of Pups".
 In 2011 BBC Radio London, twice interviewed him on this project.

 Linick also completed a lengthy biography of his stepfather, The Lives of Ingolf Dahl, which was published in 2008.
-Working with Dahl's musical estate has been a long commitment.
 He wrote the liner notes for Michael Tilson Thomas' anthology recording, Defining Dahl in 1995, and in 2011 he was asked to update the Dahl entry in the Grove Dictionary of American Music.
 Linick was also able to offer assistance to the musicologist Dorothy L. Crawford in her two books on the Los Angeles musical world.

 A second passion, one that traces back to the inspiration offered by Dahl to the young Linick and his school friends, was for the footpath.
 As early as 1974 Linick began a long series of walks on the extensive network of paths in England, the Channel Islands, Scotland, Wales, and Ireland.
 Here too he kept a detailed daily journal and these served as the source for A Walker's Alphabet: Adventures on the Long-distance footpaths of Great Britain (2010).

-After publishing four volumes in the Paddington Rec cycle, Linick decided in 2013 to offer subsequent editions on his own web site at www.anthonylinck.com.
+After publishing four volumes in the Paddington Rec cycle, Linick decided in 2013 to offer subsequent editions on his own web site.
 He also posted entries and photographs there covering the almost 5000 miles of walks he has completed in Britain and Ireland.